fairnightzz/privacy-patrol/README.md

 # CS 492 Privacy Quest

 This is Freya Zhang and Zhehai Zhang's CS 492 Project.
 Hosted on a [website](https://cs492.zhehaizhang.com).
+Video Demo is on [link](https://youtu.be/0uETQPHVioI)

 PrivacyQuest is an interactive game designed to enhance digital literacy and privacy awareness among users.
 The game begins in a simulated environment as the player receives a new smartphone loaded with various apps.
 Through interactive gameplay, realistic scenarios and a quiz, users embark on an educational journey, discovering the often overlooked aspects of app privacy policies and their implications on personal data.